mstrengis/DraugiemApi/README.md

 DraugiemApi
 ===========
+Include this project in your workspace

-has to be included as library on your android app
+this lib has to be included as library on your android app

 ![alt tag](http://i.stack.imgur.com/e9uWl.jpg)